RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 Now, I teach computer scientists and engineers how to think like mathematicians, do research on how to make college teaching better, and coordinate large-scale teaching/learning projects for President Mantella's office.
 When nobody is looking I am always trying to build my skills in Python, data science, and project management.

 I live in Allendale with my wife, three teenage kids, and three cats.
 I am a halfway-decent cook, a longtime bass guitarist, and lover of the outdoors.
 I aspire to spend more time in a kayak or on a bike than in front of a computer.
 You can read more about what I'm thinking and doing at my website, [rtalbert.org](https://rtalbert.org), or at my "other blog" [Grading for Growth](https://gradingforgrowth.com) about alternative grading practices which I co-author with my GVSU college Prof. David Clark.
-I'm also on Twitter at [@RobertTalbert](http://twitter.com/RobertTalbert) although I don't post much.
+I'm also on Twitter at [@RobertTalbert](http://twitter.com/RobertTalbert) and on [LinkedIn](https://www.linkedin.com/in/roberttalbert/).
+I will accept any connection request on LinkedIn from a student!

-## Appendix: Learning Targets
+## Appendix A: Learning Targets

 There are 21 Learning Targets in the course overall.
 These represent the basic skills that are available to learn in the course.
 Of those, eight (8) are labeled as **CORE** targets.